AZHenley/goforth/README.md

 ## What is the point?

 Just exploring how Forth works.
-It isn't any optimal implementation in any way.
+It isn't an optimal implementation in any way.